How Do Assisted Living Facilities Work?

 Due to America’s rapidly aging population assisted living centers are frequently full or close to it.
 The average occupancy of nursing homes throughout the country is around 86%.
 According to the CDC, the average resident in a nursing home has been admitted for at least 835 days.
 Women are also three times more likely to reside in a nursing home than men will be during some point in their lives.

 What Do Assisted Living Centers Do?

 An assisted living facility will provide 24-hour healthcare for those that need it.
-This includes the elderly, disabled and the terminally ill.
+This includes the elderly, disabled, and terminally ill.
 While the average admissions age for a nursing home is around 79, people of all ages can comfortably live in the facility.
-Additional support includes, but is not limited to, transportation, healthy activities and therapy.
+Additional support includes, but is not limited to, transportation, healthy activities, and therapy.
 Around 42% of nursing home patients suffer from either dementia or Alzheimer’s disease.

 What Are Common Misconceptions?

 There are pervasive stereotypes still present in modern culture concerning the nature of assisted living centers.
 A common one is concerning the food available to its residents — a long term care facility consistently offers healthy and customized diets to match the needs of its residents, as well as activities like yoga or golfing to encourage mental wellness.
 Retirement homes encourage community and high quality of life in their residents, allowing them independence alongside the support of medical staff and accessible resources.